 We intend to elect to be taxed as a REIT, commencing with our initial taxable year ending December 31, 2011, upon the filing of our U.S. federal income tax return for such year.
-We believe that we have been organized in such a manner as to qualify for taxation as a REIT, and we expect to operate in such a manner as to qualify for taxation as a REIT.
+We are organized in such a manner as to qualify for taxation as a REIT, and we operate in such a manner as to qualify for taxation as a REIT.

-McDermott Will & Emery LLP has acted as our tax counsel in connection with our formation and planned election to be taxed as a REIT.
-In connection with this offering of our common stock, we will receive an opinion of McDermott Will & Emery LLP to the effect that we have been organized in conformity with the requirements for qualification and taxation as a REIT under the Internal Revenue Code, and that our proposed method of operation will enable us to meet the requirements for qualification and taxation as a REIT.
-It must be emphasized that the opinion of McDermott Will & Emery LLP will be based on various assumptions relating to our organization and operation and is conditioned upon fact based representations and covenants made by our management regarding our organization, assets, income and the past, present and future conduct of our business operations.
-While we intend to operate so that we will qualify as a REIT, given the highly complex nature of the rules governing REITs, the ongoing importance of factual determinations, and the possibility of future changes in our circumstances, no assurance can be given by McDermott Will & Emery LLP or us that we will so qualify for any particular year.
-The opinion will be expressed as of the date issued.
-McDermott Will & Emery LLP will have no obligation to advise us or the holders of our common stock of any subsequent change in the matters stated, represented or assumed, or of any subsequent change in the applicable law.
+The law firm of McDermott Will & Emery LLP has acted as our counsel in connection with this offering.
+We have received an opinion of McDermott Will & Emery LLP to the effect that, commencing with our taxable year ending December 31, 2011, we have been organized in conformity with the requirements for qualification and taxation as a REIT under the Internal Revenue Code, and our current and proposed method of operation will enable us to continue to meet the requirements for qualification and taxation as a REIT under the Internal Revenue Code.
+It must be emphasized that the opinion of McDermott Will & Emery LLP will be based on various assumptions relating to our organization and operation, including that all factual representations and statements set forth in all relevant documents, records and instruments are true and correct, all actions described in this prospectus are completed in a timely fashion and that we will at all times operate in accordance with the method of operation described in our organizational documents and this prospectus.
+Additionally, the opinion of McDermott Will & Emery LLP will be conditioned upon factual representations and covenants made by our management and affiliated entities, regarding our organization, assets, income and the past, present and future conduct of our business operations and other items regarding our ability to meet the various requirements for qualification as a REIT, and assumes that such representations and covenants are accurate and complete and that we will take no action inconsistent with our qualification as a REIT.
+While we believe that we are organized and intend to operate so that we will qualify as a REIT, given the highly complex nature of the rules governing REITs, the ongoing importance of factual determinations and the possibility of future changes in our circumstances or applicable law, no assurance can be given by McDermott Will & Emery LLP or us that we will so qualify for any particular year.
+McDermott Will & Emery LLP will have no obligation to advise us or the holders of our shares of common stock of any subsequent change in the matters stated, represented or assumed or of any subsequent change in the applicable law.
+Uncertainty exists with respect to certain positions taken by the company for purposes of satisfying the gross income and asset tests applicable to REITs, including the treatment of the company as the owner of certain securities that are subject to repurchase agreements.
+The opinion of McDermott Will & Emery LLP is based, among other things, on the conclusion that the company's positions are correct, or, alternatively, that the company had reasonable cause for any resultant failure to satisfy the gross asset or income requirements applicable to REITs.
 You should be aware that opinions of counsel are not binding on the IRS, and no assurance can be given that the IRS will not challenge the conclusions set forth in such opinions.